 They don't care about the truth.

-So I'm just assuming to engage in that.
+So I'm just assuming.

-I'm assuming you're gonna do a lawsuit.
+I'm assuming you're going to do a lawsuit.

-All right, I've got a break.
+All right, I've got to break that.

-Thor, come back and tell us more as you get more information on it, and uh we'll let people decide on their own.
+Thor, come back and tell us more as you get more information on it.

-And I could tell you smear campaigns against conservatives are just part of our everyday business.
+And I could tell you, smear campaigns against conservatives are just part of our everyday business.

 It's unbelievable.